-Watch the video of Cynthia, the TLM tutor at OLA, demonstrate how she took advantage of locally available resources at her college to use as TLMs with her students.
+Watch the video of Cynthia, the TLM teacher at OLA, demonstrate how she took advantage of locally available resources at her school to use as TLMs with her pupils.
 Think about your context and after watching, discuss in a pair:

-• In what ways can you be innovative and make use of your local environment?

-• How can you overcome any challenges that may arise?
+- In what ways can you be innovative and make use of your local environment? - How can you overcome any challenges that may arise?

-Figure 95.
+Figure 94.
 Making use of clay, http://tiny.cc/tpdvideo

-T5-4S5 Activity 2 - Take it Outside!
+T5-4 S 5 Activity 2 - Take it Outside!